AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 Other methods of exporting Customer Journey Analytics data are also available, as described in [Export overview](/help/analysis-workspace/export/export-project-overview.md).

-## Advantages of exporting to the cloud

-Exporting Customer Journey Analytics data to the cloud allows you to:

-* Export to a shared location, such as Google Cloud Platform, Microsoft Azure, Amazon S3, Snowflake, or Adobe Experience Platform.

-* Store large amounts of historical data.

-  This type of data can be used to detect long-term trends in order to gain business intelligence, and ultimately lead to better business decision-making.

-* Export full tables that contain thousands or millions of rows.
-Other export methods allow a maximum of 50,000 rows.

-* Include calculated metrics in the exported Customer Journey Analytics data.

-* Structure data output as concatenated values (like Data Warehouse for Adobe Analytics).

-* Export ad hoc or on a schedule.
-(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

-* Export files in CSV or PDF format.
-(Also available with [other export options](/help/analysis-workspace/export/export-project-overview.md).)

-* Export tables that include multiple dimensions.

 ## Export full tables from Analysis Workspace

 >[!NOTE]